-It is possible to work in Canada, while you are here as a student, under any Citizenship and Immigration Canada’s (CIC’s) work programs for students.
-In most cases, you will need to apply for a student work permit.
+It is possible to work in Canada while you are here as a student.
+In some cases, you will need to apply for a student work permit.

 Work on campus

 Find information about working at the school where you study.

 Work off campus

 Find information about working off campus while you study in Canada.

 Discover how you can work as a co-op or intern as part of your study program.

 Learn how you can stay in Canada as a permanent resident or find work after you graduate from school.

 Help your spouse or common-law partner find work